Normalized Berkovich spaces and surface singularities: Discs and annuli

 In this section we will study one-dimensional open discs and open annuli in normalized spaces.
 The main result, Proposition~\ref{prop_discs}, explains in which sense those discs and annuli are determined by their canonical reduction.

-\pa{ We say that a $k((t))$-analytic space $X$ is \defi{pseudo-affinoid} if it is the Berkovich space of an affine special formal $k[[t]]$-scheme.
-When this is the case, \cite[7.4.2]{deJ95} (recalled in~\ref{dejong_original}) tells us that $X\cong\X_t^\beth$, where $\X_t=\Spf\big({\OOO_X(X)}\big)$ is called the \emph{canonical formal model} of $X$, and moreover $\X_t$ is integrally closed in its generic fiber.
-We call \emph{canonical reduction} of $X$ the reduced affine special formal $k$-scheme $\big((\X_t)_s\big)_{red}$ associated to the special fiber $(\X_t)_s=\X_t\otimes_{k[[t]]} k$ of $\X_t$, and we denote it by $X_0$. \\ As for affinoids, we say that a pseudo-affinoid $k((t))$-analytic space $X$ is \defi{principal} if the special fiber $(\X_t)_s$ of its canonical formal model is already reduced, i.e. if it coincides with $X_0$. }
+\pa{ We say that a $k((t))$-analytic space $X$ is \defi{pseudo-affinoid} if it is the Berkovich space associated with an affine special formal $k[[t]]$-scheme.
+When this is the case and moreover $X$ is reduced, \cite[7.4.2]{deJ95} (recalled in~\ref{dejong_original}) tells us that $X\cong\X_t^\beth$, where $\X_t=\Spf\big({\OOO_X(X)}\big)$ is called the \emph{canonical formal model} of $X$, and moreover $\X_t$ is integrally closed in its generic fiber.
+The reduced affine special formal $k$-scheme $\big((\X_t)_s\big)_{\mathrm{red}}$ associated with the special fiber $(\X_t)_s=\X_t\otimes_{k[[t]]} k$ of $\X_t$ will then be called \emph{canonical reduction} of $X$, and will be denoted by $X_0$. \\ We say that a pseudo-affinoid $k((t))$-analytic space $X$ is \defi{distinguished} if the special fiber $(\X_t)_s$ of its canonical formal model is already reduced, i.e. if it coincides with $X_0$.
+We have shown in \ref{distinguished_affinoid_equivalence} that for strictly affinoid $k((t))$-analytic spaces this definition coincides with the classical one. }